Choosing a Linux Distro: Server Edition

 The air’s light up here!

 Alpine is engineered to be a small, efficient base to build off of, making it an extremely lightweight and performant distribution.
 In fact, it’s the lightest distro on this list with an unbelievably small footprint.
-This distro runs fast.
+BusyBox instead of GNU Coreutils, musl libc instead of glibc, doas instead of sudo—decisions like this allow this distro to run extremely fast.
 This also makes it extremely secure.
 With a very small codebase, there are inherently fewer security flaws and possible exploits.
 Security through simplicity.

 Get your hands dirty